Income Insights: Understanding Itemized Deductions

 Deductions are expenses that taxpayers can claim on their personal income tax returns to reduce their taxable income.
 Instead of taking the standard deduction, which is a fixed dollar amount, taxpayers can choose to itemize deductions on IRS Form 1040 Schedule A.

 The Tax Cuts and Jobs Act (TCJA) dramatically increased the standard deduction, resulting in many filers no longer itemizing their deductions.
-For 2024, the standard deduction is $14,600 for filers who are single or married filing separately, $29,200 for married filing jointly, and $21,900 for heads of household.
-In 2025, the standard deduction will increase to $15,000 for filers who are single or married filing separately, $30,000 for married filing jointly, and $22,500 for heads of household.
-Should the TCJA be allowed to sunset at the end of 2025 as scheduled, the standard deduction would decrease by almost one-half in 2026; many filers who do not currently itemize would likely go back to doing so.
+For 2025, the standard deduction was further increased by the One Big Beautiful Bill Act (O3B) and is now $15,750 for filers who are single or married filing separately, $31,500 for married filing jointly, and $23,650 for heads of household.

 To help minimize taxable income, it’s important to understand the types of expenses that qualify as itemized deductions: